mtollefsen/notebooks/Liquipedia API Web Scrape/README.md

 # Liquipedia API Web Scrape
 Python code that gets information on the players that are in our [Overwatch League database](https://github.com/mtollefsen/overwatch-league-data-projects/tree/main/Data%20Cleanup) by sending requests to Liquipedia.net's API and parsing the HTML it gets back.
-The code gets a player's real name, romanized name (if applicable), birthday, and country.
+In order, the code gets a player's real name, romanized name (if applicable), birthday, and country.
 Here's an example of the information the code fetches for the first 10 players in our player list:

 ![Capture](https://user-images.githubusercontent.com/97869630/156715175-17c1670f-1668-4c88-b9f0-504af38a3278.PNG)